ardentaegis17/PSAMaritime/README.md

 More information on the challenge statement and solution can be found on https://drive.google.com/drive/folders/1rIL_sBneShwbxA7W0Mvh57DjArfseqCf?usp=sharing

-A special thanks to the other members of Team KAAAndle - Kenneth (@SmartestOfAllRats), Aaron (@aaronquak), and Asahi.
+A special thanks to the other members of Team KAAAndle - Kenneth (@Kenneth-Mah), Aaron (@aaronquak), and Asahi.
 It's maritime!